-A Uniform Resource Locator (URL), commonly called a web address, is a reference to a web resource which specifies its location on a computer network and a mechanism for restoring it.
+A Uniform Resource Locator (URL), which is commonly called a web address, is a reference to a web resource specifying its location on the computer network and a mechanism for restoring it.
 A URL is a special type of Uniform Resource Identifier (URI), although sometimes these two terms are used interchangeably.
-In most web browsers, the URL of a web page is displayed above the page in an address bar.
+In the majority web browsers, the URL of a web page is displayed above the page in an address bar.

 A URL can be composed of words or an Internet Protocol (IP) address.
 Generally, users enter the name as they are easier to remember than numbers.

 The syntax of a full Web address is the following: